AARP Eye Center

 2. Call on friends and family members for help.
 If a friend or relative asks, "Is there anything I can do," have a list of tasks to be done and ask what they might be able to help out with.
 Are they available to do errands?
 Can they walk the dog or pick up books from the library or go grocery shopping?
 Make a list of a wide range of tasks and activities that need to be done.
 Set up a rotating visiting schedule for their help.

 3. Use the Internet to communicate with your team.
 Start a family Facebook page and a blog.
 Set up a family schedule online.
 It's the easiest way to communicate to let your family and friends know what's going on without getting signals crossed or spinning your wheels.
-For tips on starting a blog, go to www.carepages.com .
-Alternatively, check out a website like www.lotsahelpinghands.com to coordinate efforts.
+Check out a website like www.lotsahelpinghands.com to coordinate efforts.

 4. Figure out the legal issues.
 Does your parent have a will, a living will and powers of attorney for health care and finances?
 If not, it's essential to get them now and for the parent and siblings to agree on who is handling finances, whose name or names will be on bank accounts and who will be the one signing legal documents or checks in an emergency.
 Know where to get your hands on all their legal documents, including their house deed and insurance policies.
 Review how bills are being paid and whether a better system is needed.
 Make sure your parent files an income tax return every year.